-The following may be considered basic foundational categories for preparedness.
-The entire process of prepping and preparedness begins with basic ‘ingredients’ to survive and stay alive.
+The following may be considered a few basic foundational categories for preparedness.
+The entire process of prepping and preparedness begins with basic ‘ingredients’ and ‘know-how’ in order to survive and stay alive.

 Each of these are relatively inexpensive to purchase for storage, they store easily for long periods, and they provide a foundation for adequate calories and nutrition to sustain life.